Marcos lifts rice price cap

-MANILA — President Ferdinand Marcos, Jr. on Wednesday lifted the price ceiling on rice, around a month it was implemented.
+MANILA (UPDATE) — President Ferdinand Marcos, Jr. on Wednesday lifted the price ceiling on rice, around a month after it was implemented.

-Marcos, concurrently the Philippine agriculture chief, said government would continue providing assistance to farmers and the poor after the price cap was removed.

-"Tinatanggal na natin 'yung mga control pero hindi ibig sabihin na ganoon na lang dahil kailangan pa rin natin ayusin ang agricultural sector, kailangan pa rin natin tulungan ang mga pinakamahirap, pinakagutom para kahit papaano ay makaahon sila," said the President.

-(We are removing the controls, but we still need to fix the agricultural sector, we still need to help the poorest.)
+The Philippines’ buffer stock for the staple grain is good for at least 30 days.
+With the harvest season, the country can further stretch the buffer stock to 70 days, Marcos Jr. said in a rice distribution event in Taguig City.

+“I think it is the appropriate time.
+As of today, we are lifting the price caps on the rice,” said Marcos, who is concurrently the Philippine agriculture chief.

-The Department of Agriculture earlier said the price cap could be lifted due to a drop in global prices of rice and an expected increase in supply due to the local harvest in the last quarter of the year.
+The Department of Agriculture on Tuesday said the price cap could be lifted due to a drop in global prices of rice and an expected increase in supply due to the local harvest in the last quarter of the year.

 Marcos in September set a price ceiling of P41 for regular milled rice and P45 for well-milled rice.
 The caps were as much as 25 percent lower than those quoted in Manila markets the week before.